status-im/status-mobile/doc/IDE_SETUP.md

 # Setup your Editor/IDE

 You can use any Clojure enabled editor.
-Here are instructions for developing the status-react app using:
+Here are instructions for developing the status-mobile app using:

 * IntelliJ IDEA and Cursive
 * VS Code and Calva